gianndev/mussel/doc/Tutorial.md

 Example of function definition:

 ```
-// Defined a function to add two numbers
+// Define a function to add two numbers
 fn add_numbers(a, b) {
     return a + b
 }